 If you have been traveling around Southeast Asia Thailand and the Philippines are so cheap and Vietnam has similar affordable prices.
 Especially for accommodation where is easy to find a room for less than $20 USD, alcohol is cheap and prices for food and transportation are so affordable.
 Keep reading below!

 ACCOMMODATION BUDGET TRAVEL IN VIETNAM

 Budget accommodation in Vietnam is so cheap.
 Many places also throw in breakfast of banana pancakes as well included in the price for less than $10 USD.
-Many also include free beer for 1-hour everyday.
+Many also include free beer for 1-hour every day.
 There are also Airbnb options starting from $15 USD and be ready to have a local experience.
-Click here to get $30 USD off your first booking with AirBnB!

 FOOD BUDGET TRAVEL IN VIETNAM

 Vietnamese food budget travel is so affordable.
 From street foods to the ones in restaurants, Vietnamese cuisine is like having an adventure on a budget.
 For breakfast, you can have Pho for just $2 USD or less.
 Vietnamese Spring rolls or Cha gio can cost less than $1 USD.
 Bahn mi is only $2 USD.
 Ca phe sua da or Vietnamese iced coffee with milk is only $0.50 USD.

 For tours and entrance fees in Vietnam the most expensive cruise is the 2-day Halong Bay Cruise for $70-90 USD.
 It’s also one of the best unmissable activity when you’re in Vietnam.
 Trekking in Sapa in the rice terraces with a local guide costs $20 USD per day.
 There are entrance fees in museums, parks and temples for $2-3 USD.

 Click here to get a discount booking activities with Klook!